Teves Consulting

 Reduce decision load before problems occur

-Simple rules remove friction:
+Simple pre-decisions remove friction:

 Stability before optimization

-Clarity follows a different order:
+Clarity follows a different sequence:

 Stabilize → Observe → Adjust